drozzy/medoc/README.md

     $ rebar3 medoc

- Now you should be able to serve browse to `doc/index.html` and see your complete documentation.
+ Now you should be able to see your complete documentation at `doc/index.html`.

 Notes